ArtifexSoftware/mupdf/docs/src/language-bindings.rst

     ./scripts/mupdfwrap.py --swig-windows-auto -b all --test-python --test-python-gui
     ./scripts/mupdfwrap.py --swig-windows-auto -b --csharp all --test-csharp --test-csharp-gui

-As above but do a debug build (this requires debug version of the Python interpreter, for example `python311_d.lib`):
+As above but do a debug build (this may require a debug version of the Python interpreter, for example `python311_d.lib`):

 .. code-block:: shell